hernhern/SG_DAT_Hern/README.md

     else:
         return 'n' #default

-#how can i remove postings with only arabic words?
+#to anothony: how can i remove postings with only arabic words?
 def filterSoup(x):
     tokens = tokenizer.tokenize(x)
     tokens = [i for i in tokens if i not in stopwords]